 The next 4 miles were tough and with wet weather gear on, pretty hot.
 Finally we saw a sign saying 3 miles to our hotel.
 Brilliant, nearly there.

-Back along the shore we were passed by two fit young studenty types, out running from the Glasgow Uni field centre.
+Walking along the shore, we were passed by two fit young studenty types, out running from the Glasgow Uni field centre.
 A bit further along the path then, bang, a right turn and a set of rock steps apparently heading into the clouds.

 From then on it got tougher and tougher.
 Up, then down, then, guess what?
 Yep, up again.
 We finally got to a bridge across a lovely stream with a sign saying Rowerdannan 2km.
 Phew, nearly there, but not before, once again, climbing that stairway to heaven.